 Old San Juan is this magical little slice of history found on a gorgeous island in the Caribbean.
 Part of it is like walking through an episode of Game of Thrones (minus all the murder and dragons and well… less fun stuff, ha), while the other parts of it are like walking through South America.
 It’s honestly a fun little dichotomy that makes this place even more special.
-But before you get to planning your full Puerto Rico trip, I’m sure you’re looking to answer the Google search “what to do Old San Juan” so I’ve got you covered.
+But before you get to planning your full Puerto Rico trip, I’m sure you’re looking to answer the Google search “what to do Old San Juan” to add to your Old San Juan itinerary, so I’ve got you covered.

 I spent two days wandering this area of the city and found lots of fun things to do.
 So if you’re looking to answer the question, “what to do in Old San Juan” then keep reading.
 Also, definitely take a look at my Puerto Rico packing list; I’ve got recommendations specifically for city days spent walking around.